Decoder-Kumaran/Python-Module-4/File Handling : Count Lines Not Starting with 'T'.md

 # PYTHON MODULE - 4
-# File Handling in Python: Count Lines Not Starting with 'T'
+# (E) File Handling in Python: Count Lines Not Starting with 'T'

 ## 🎯 Aim:
 To write a Python program that counts the number of lines in a text file `story.txt` that do **not** start with the alphabet `'T'`.